-After having developed the Rule Change Proposal from the recommendations in the Working Group's report, the IMO sent the Proposal to all MAC members for review before submitting it to the formal Rule Change Process.
+After having developed the Rule Change Proposal based on the recommendations of the Working Group's report, the IMO sent the Proposal to all MAC members for review before submitting it into the formal Rule Change Process.
 No MAC member objected to the Proposal.